nyawox/psilocybin/layout/README.md

 ## Magic rules 🪄

-Magic rules are mostly used to address bad patterns, effectively reducing sfbs to almost 0 percent!
+Magic rules effectively reduces bad patterns, such as SFBs and SFS to almost 0 percent.
+This also reduces keystrokes with word-builder rules, increasing efficiency.

 ⚝ is the `magic` key(home row right index)\
 ⬡ is the `right repeat` key(right thumb)\